 - A clearly defined role on the CTL team with deliverables and the opportunity to meaningfully contribute to the success of the center’s mission and goals.
 Successful practicants will have the opportunity to explore and build experience with key aspects of innovation assessment and commercialization strategy, patenting and licensing agreements consistent with their career exploration interests.

 CTL’s goal for the Practicum is to challenge Cornell’s graduate students while gaining valuable experience to help broaden their career options and gaining satisfaction in knowing that their contributions meaningfully helped Cornell fulfill its mission to commercialize its innovations and grow industry alliances.

 Eligibility to the program

-- Open only to Cornell graduate students (Ithaca, Cornell AgriTech, and Cornell Tech campuses).
+- Open to Cornell STEM / MBA graduate students and postdoctoral researchers from Ithaca, Geneva, and Cornell Tech campuses.

 - Currently enrolled at Cornell University.

 For Weill Cornell students in NYC and Qatar, a new training program will be implemented.
 For more information, contact Jamie Brisbois, email@example.com.

 - Demonstrated interest in technology transfer, innovation, entrepreneurship

 - Commitment and availability up to 10 hours per week and ability to attend patent meetings and inventor meetings with Licensing Officers.